 While some families may desire privacy, hiding a family member from interaction with others under the guise of being protective is not supportive of the individual becoming as independent as possible over the long term.
 I know many individuals who were sheltered by their parents and who struggle in their 50’s to acquire and learn the simple skills of daily hygiene and appropriate social interactions with others.
-In retrospect, attempts of parents to shelter their children, who are now older, has resulted in greater stress experienced by these children when parents pass away and they are forced to face the day-to-day reality of becoming independent.
+In retrospect, attempts of parents to shelter their children, who are now older, have resulted in greater stress experienced by these children when parents pass away and they are forced to face the day-to-day reality of becoming independent.

 My friend, Tracie says, “It’s okay and helpful to acknowledge the label which for our daughter is autism.
 We have learned to talk about autism as if it is a common cold.
-We use this to leverage Taylor’s strengths and to find a work around for areas of personal development.”
+We use this to leverage Taylor’s strengths and to find a workaround for areas of personal development.”

 - Seek KNOWLEDGE and insight make the role of caregiving easier.
-Often day-to-day responsibilities, last minute crises, and minute-to-minute caregiving tasks take priority over time for self-education, learning, or attending support groups that offer strategies for managing day to day challenges.
+Often day-to-day responsibilities, last-minute crises, and minute-to-minute caregiving tasks take priority over time for self-education, learning, or attending support groups that offer strategies for managing day-to-day challenges.
 Admittedly time poverty exists—how can I or we find a single minute to devote to something other than direct care tasks?
 Find the time.

 In the world of the developmentally disabled, understanding behaviors, appropriately responding to behaviors, and identifying the reasons or the triggers of the behavior is imperative to self-preservation and successful family relationships.
-Time spent in gaining insight and understanding of aspects of the particular diagnosis supports a long term strategy for caregiving and is a significant time saver to resolving situations earlier than years down the road.
+Time spent in gaining insight and understanding of aspects of the particular diagnosis supports a long-term strategy for caregiving and is a significant time-saver to resolving situations earlier than years down the road.
 Why repeat challenging situations when knowledge is a powerful antidote?

 According to Tracie, “all of us in the family began to understand why my daughter behaved in certain ways and how to avoid some of the behavioral outbursts.
-We now realize that there are some situations that are not avoidable, and that a meltdown will occur, but that’s okay.
+We now realize that there are some situations that are not avoidable and that a meltdown will occur, but that’s okay.
 Once we learned to accept and overlook some of the behaviors we were much happier or at least content.
 The confidence we gained has been a key aspect to maintaining our own positive mental health.”

 The pluses of autism are also at times challenges.
-Tracie clearly describes her daughter’s abilities: “Taylor is a sound and logical thinker (she speaks with unemotional and indisputable facts), she is very observant (sensory) about her surroundings, has enduring will power, and a powerful memory.”
+Tracie clearly describes her daughter’s abilities: “Taylor is a sound and logical thinker (she speaks with unemotional and indisputable facts), she is very observant (sensory) about her surroundings, has enduring willpower, and a powerful memory.”
 These traits have both a positive and a negative side for interacting with Taylor and are similar to what many parents may experience in the interaction with their children who are developmentally disabled.

-The challenge of sound logic and enduring will power is the potential to result in an almost endless amount of time debating subjects or expressing opposing opinions.
+The challenge of sound logic and enduring willpower is the potential to result in an almost endless amount of time debating subjects or expressing opposing opinions.
 This aspect of the developmentally disabled may be compared to an individual diagnosed with a brain injury that views the world in black and white and often is unable to compromise.
 This aspect can be exhausting for the parents or siblings of a developmentally disabled individual and equally as frustrating for family members of an individual who has suffered a brain injury.

 As caregivers of the developmentally disabled are able to recognize these behaviors and traits— including the positive and negative aspects—communication and interaction become easier due to increased understanding of the individual.
 This does not mean at all that behaviors are not challenging.
 Learning appropriate responses supports ease of daily interaction and reduces the emotional stress of the caregiving situation.
-Many times caregivers fail to realize that the behavior of the caregiver is a trigger for the behavior for a child with a developmental disability.
-This is insight is also relevant to caregivers of persons with Alzheimer’s disease; many times the caregiver or the environment causes the behavior. .
+Many times caregivers fail to realize that the behavior of the caregiver is a trigger for the behavior of a child with a developmental disability.
+This is insight is also relevant to caregivers of persons with Alzheimer’s disease; many times the caregiver or the environment causes the behavior.